GawadePravin/gawadepravin.github.io/README.md

 ---

 ## Professional Summary
 Senior Software Engineer with 18+ years of experience in C/C++, embedded systems, and cross-platform application development.

-Expertise in designing high-performance desktop and IoT solutions with strong foundations in multi-threading, system-level programming, and troubleshooting complex production issues.
+Expert in designing high-performance desktop and IoT solutions, with strong skills in multi-threading, system-level programming, and troubleshooting complex production issues.

-Proven ability to deliver scalable products, modernize legacy systems, and lead small teams.
-Experienced in working with global clients and building reliable, production-grade software.
+Proven track record in product development, legacy modernization, and leading small teams.
+Experienced in working with global clients and delivering scalable, reliable software solutions.

 ---